Skip to content

 When it comes to describing your video for the algorithm, you want to use accurate, concise language that people are already using when they search.

-For example, if you were uploading a comedy sketch, you should probably include the words “comedy” and “funny” in the title and description and be crystal clear about the topics or subject of the vid.
+For example, if you were uploading a comedy sketch, you should probably include the words “comedy” and “funny” in the title and description and be crystal clear about the topics or subject of the video.

 Once you’ve identified your primary keywords, you’ll want to use them in four places:

-• In the video’s file name (i.e., laparoscopic-appendectomy.mov)
+• In the video’s file name (i.e., comedy-dad-jokes.mov)

 • In the YouTube video description (especially within the first two lines, above the fold)